needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

     test    r10d, r10d
     je      .LBB0_8
 ```
-As can be seen, the instruction `vmovups` is moving 8 floats here, so a single auto-vectorized loop is now moving 4 x 8 = **32 floats copied per loop iteration** instead of just one!
+As can be seen above, the instruction `vmovups` is moving 8 floats here, so a single auto-vectorized loop is now moving 4 x 8 = **32 floats copied per loop iteration** instead of just one!

 If we compile the same loop but artificially disable Burst's knowledge of aliasing, we get the following code: